ccssmnn/hego/README.md

 ## Examples

 hego contains a detailed examples directory.
-It is ordered by problem type and shows how to use hego to find solutions for these types of problems:
+It is ordered by problem type and shows how to apply hego's algorithms to these types of problems:

 - Traveling Salesman Problem, an integer encoded permutation problem for finding the shortest path to visit all cities ([wikipedia](https://en.wikipedia.org/wiki/Travelling_salesman_problem))
 - Knapsack Problem, a binary encoded combinatorical optimization problem to select items to get be best value while respecting the maximum weight ([wikipedia](https://en.wikipedia.org/wiki/Knapsack_problem))
 - Rastrigin Function, a non convex function with a large number of local minima ([wikipedia](https://en.wikipedia.org/wiki/Rastrigin_function))
+- Nurse Scheduling Problem, a scheduling problem for assigning shifts to nurses with constraints ([wikipedia](https://en.wikipedia.org/wiki/Nurse_scheduling_problem))

 ## Contributing